shellinabox/shellinabox/README.md

 * Version of shellinabox
 * Steps to reproduce the problem

-Also feel free to post any questions or comments in [shellianbox chat room](https://gitter.im/shellinabox/shellinabox) on Gitter.
+Also feel free to post any questions or comments in [shellinabox chat room](https://gitter.im/shellinabox/shellinabox) on Gitter.